Back to the blog

 Introduction: The Unkillable Gambit

-How modern engines evaluate its soundness
+• How new engines judge its soundness

-How to incorporate it into your repertoire
+• How to use it in your repertoire

-1. The Danish Gambit’s Core Idea: Chaos for Compensation
+The Danish Gambit: Creating Chaos for Compensation

 Basic Mechanics